inlife/nexrender/packages/nexrender-action-mogrt/README.md

 1. Set a .mogrt file as the `template.src` value
 2. Add this module in predownload actions
-3. Add any Essential Graphics parameters you want to change as `essentialParameters`
+3. Add any Essential Graphics parameters you want to change as `params`
+4. Use unique layer names in the .mogrt file to reference assets to leverage nexrender built-in asset substitution

 ```json